Pratapkumar4/Evacuation-in-Computer-Networks/README.md

 # Evacuation in Computer Networks

 ## 📌 Overview
-This project demonstrates an **Evacuation System in Computer Networks** using Java.
+This project demonstrates an **Evacuation of Delayed Packets in Computer Networks** using Java.
 It simulates client-server communication, message forwarding and evacuation of delayed packets.
 The system supports **user registration, login and secure message transfer**.

 ---